How to Bulk Enable or Disable WooCommerce Backorders

 Search for WooCommerce products ordered on backorder

-After running this search, you’ll see all the products that are requested to be delivered.
+After running this search, you’ll see all the products that have negative stock, meaning they have been requested to be delivered and are actively waiting on backorder.

 Search for WooCommerce products ordered on backorder

 This is how WP Sheet Editor allows you to enable or disable WooCommerce backorders in bulk.
-You can save a lot of time and increase your productivity.
+You can save hours of administrative time, improve your inventory control, and increase your store’s productivity.

 Do you need help?